airbytehq/terraform-provider-airbyte/docs/resources/source_postgres.md

 Optional:

 - `additional_properties` (String) Parsed as JSON.
+- `heartbeat_action_query` (String) Specifies a query that the connector executes on the source database when the connector sends a heartbeat message.
+Please see the <a href="https://docs.airbyte.com/integrations/sources/postgres/postgres-wal-disk-consumption-and-heartbeat-action-query">setup guide</a> for how and when to configure this setting.
+Default: ""
-- `initial_waiting_seconds` (Number) Default: 300
-The amount of time the connector will wait when it launches to determine if there is new data to sync or not.
-Defaults to 300 seconds.
-Valid range: 120 seconds to 1200 seconds.
+- `initial_waiting_seconds` (Number) The amount of time the connector will wait when it launches to determine if there is new data to sync or not.
+Defaults to 1200 seconds.
+Valid range: 120 seconds to 2400 seconds.
 Read about <a href="https://docs.airbyte.com/integrations/sources/postgres#step-5-optional-set-up-initial-waiting-time">initial waiting time</a>.
-- `lsn_commit_behaviour` (String) must be one of ["While reading Data", "After loading Data in the destination"]; Default: "After loading Data in the destination"
+Default: 1200
-Determines when Airbyte should flush the LSN of processed WAL logs in the source database. `After loading Data in the destination` is default.
-If `While reading Data` is selected, in case of a downstream failure (while loading data into the destination), next sync would result in a full sync.
+- `lsn_commit_behaviour` (String) Determines when Airbyte should flush the LSN of processed WAL logs in the source database. `After loading Data in the destination` is default.
+If `While reading Data` is selected, in case of a downstream failure (while loading data into the destination), next sync would result in a full sync. must be one of ["While reading Data", "After loading Data in the destination"]; Default: "After loading Data in the destination"
-- `plugin` (String) must be one of ["pgoutput"]; Default: "pgoutput" A logical decoding plugin installed on the PostgreSQL server.
+- `plugin` (String) A logical decoding plugin installed on the PostgreSQL server. must be one of ["pgoutput"]; Default: "pgoutput"
-- `queue_size` (Number) Default: 10000
-The size of the internal queue.
+- `queue_size` (Number) The size of the internal queue.
 This may interfere with memory consumption and efficiency of the connector, please be careful.
+Default: 10000

 <a id="nestedatt--configuration--replication_method--scan_changes_with_user_defined_cursor"></a>